pravink-21/C-Programs/README.md

 # C-Programs for 1st Year Student
 This Programs are some good programs for 1st Year Students of CSE.

-These all C Program are Very Important in terms of basics & Interview.
+C Program are Very Important in terms of basics & Interview.

-Code for 1st Year of CSE Students.